LaneCommunityCollege/aspects_logstash/README.md

 #aspects_logstash

 Install and configure Logstash log manager.
-Note that the logstash-web agent is unsupported.

 ##Requirements

 Set ```hash_behaviour=merge``` in your ansible.cfg file.

-You need to download the logstash tar to files/downloads https://download.elasticsearch.org/logstash/logstash/logstash-1.4.1.tar.gz
+You need to download the logstash tar to files/downloads.
+Find it here: https://www.elastic.co/downloads/logstash

 ##Role Variables